 8. Glacier Point

 Glacier Point’s 7,214-foot overlook provides an unforgettable vista of Yosemite Valley and the High Sierra crest.
-Stand at the stone walls to survey Vernal, Nevada Falls and the Merced River canyon, or walk inside the granite Geology Hut to peer out at Half Dome.
+Stand at the stone walls to survey Vernal, Nevada Falls, and the Merced River canyon, or walk inside the granite Geology Hut to peer out at Half Dome.
 Best time to visit?
-Sunrise or sunset, when Half Dome and its granite neighbors turn pink.
+Sunrise or sunset, when Half Dome and its granite neighbours turn pink.